Medford Injury Case Pre-Trial Steps

 Once the plaintiff lodges their complaint with the correct court, the court notifies the defendant, and both parties file their respective answers, the process of discovery begins.

-Discovery can be one of the most time-consuming Medford injury case pre-trial steps.
+Discovery can be one of the most time-consuming pre-trial steps before a Medford injury case.
 During this period, each party obtains and exchanges information relating to the case.
 This can include accident reports, witness statements, medical records, and other such documentation.

 Interrogatories and Depositions